Meet Your Administrators

 Fred Aiken, Assistant Principal, Westampton Campus

 Dr. Fred Aiken first started in the Burlington County Institute of Technology School-to-Work office assisting students with career placement and post-secondary opportunities.
-Since 1998 when he started in the District, Dr. Aiken has served as the assistant principal at the Medford Campus and this last year, in the same role at the Westampton Campus.
-Dr. Aiken earned his undergraduate and doctoral degree respectively from the University of Georgia and Temple University respectively specializing in physical education.
-He has coached football, basketball, and baseball at the high school level in Georgia and in New Jersey.
-Dr. Aiken oversees the career and technical education areas at BCIT-Westampton coordinating activities for students and staff.
+Beginning in 1998, Dr. Aiken served as the Assistant Principal at the Medford Campus-- and more recently, he became a member of the administration at the Westampton Campus in the same capacity as an Assistant Principal.
+Dr. Aiken earned his undergraduate degree from University of Georgia and his Doctoral degree from Temple University .
+Over the years as an educator, Dr. Aiken has coached football, basketball, and baseball at the high school level in both Georgia and in New Jersey.
+Dr. Aiken oversees the career and technical education areas at BCIT-Westampton.

 Heidi Bouchard, AD & Assistant Principal, Medford Campus